The Transfer Pricing Law Review: Luxembourg

 Transfer pricing is, however, developing rapidly in Luxembourg and the latest amendments evidence the political attachment to a timely implementation of the OECD developments.
 Precise transfer pricing regulations were first introduced in Luxembourg in 2011 with respect to intra-group financing transactions.
 Since then, the legislation has been completed and rendered BEPS compliant.
 Transfer pricing now applies to all controlled transactions in all industries.
 In practice, the authors are most often solicited on controlled transactions in the asset management industry, although banking and insurance, as well as the manufacturing industries, are increasingly active in establishing their transfer pricing documentation.

-Given that Luxembourg has transfer pricing legislation, the need to file for an APA to obtain certainty as to tax treatment has mostly gone and consequently, the number of APA requests is expected to diminish over time.
+Given that Luxembourg has transfer pricing legislation, the need to file for an APA to obtain certainty as to tax treatment has mostly gone and, consequently, the number of APA requests is expected to diminish over time.
 However, given the complexity of the rules and the lack of more precise guidance, it is equally expected that transfer pricing audits and disputes will increase.
-In addition, transfer pricing documentation obligations have been introduced under the controlled foreign companies' rules in order to determine the net profits of the controlled foreign company to be attributed to the Luxembourg taxpayer.
-Also, the new Guidelines on financial transactions which were published on 11 February 2020 are likely to significantly impact certain aspects of the Luxembourg transfer pricing practice, in particular regarding acceptable debt-to-equity ratio, classification of financial instruments as debt or equity and more generally the content of the transfer pricing documentation.
+In addition, transfer pricing documentation obligations have been introduced under the controlled foreign companies' rules to determine the net profits of the controlled foreign company to be attributed to the Luxembourg taxpayer.
+In addition, the new OECD Guidelines on financial transactions, which were published on 11 February 2020, are likely to significantly impact certain aspects of the Luxembourg transfer pricing practice, in particular regarding acceptable debt-to-equity ratio, classification of financial instruments as debt or equity and more generally the content of the transfer pricing documentation.
+Luxembourg is likely to refer to the December 2020 OECD guidance on transfer pricing in the pandemic when reviewing related party transactions entered into after that date.
 Finally, Luxembourg has officially confirmed its support of the OECD's digital taxation project.

 1 Alain Goebel is a partner and Danny Beeton is of counsel at Arendt & Medernach.